maksymrzd/dockerImageHosting/README.md

 <h3 align="left">Step #2: Terraform</h3>
 Here I wrote a simple code for creating an instance and attaching the security group to it.<br>
 Then I added the connection block, which uses access keys to connect.<br>
-After that, I created the `provisioner "remote-exec"` block with specific commands:
+After that, I created the `provisioner "remote-exec"` block with specific commands:<br>

 ```tf
 provisioner "remote-exec" {